ontola/libro/README.md

 - `npm run dev` to start the dev-server with corsproxy for the API and react-styleguidist for component reference.
 - Visit [http://localhost:3001/](http://localhost:3001/)

+The `RAILS_OAUTH_TOKEN` env var needs to be set in order to send requests to the Rails API.

 ## Contributing
 All tests and linters will be run automatically as a pre-commit hook.
 - `npm run build` to generate all the build files under `/dist`